18F/api-standards/README.md

 * **Don't use unpredictable keys**.
 Parsing a JSON response where keys are unpredictable (e.g. derived from data) is difficult, and adds friction for clients.
 * **Use `under_score` case for keys**.
 Different languages use different case conventions.
 JSON uses `under_score`, not `camelCase`.

+### API Keys

+These standards don't take a position on whether or not to use API keys, at this time.

+But _if_ keys are used to manage and authenticate API access, the API should still allow unauthenticated access without keys, subject to reasonable rate limits.

+This allows the API to be used and experimented with by newcomers, in demo environments, and with simple `curl`/`wget`/etc. requests.
+Allowing a certain level of normal, production use of the API, without enforcing advance registration by clients, may also be a product goal.

 ### Error handling

 Handle all errors (including otherwise uncaught exceptions) and return a data structure in the same format as the rest of the API.